 A popular route is the ‘information security management gap analysis’, where you’ll put a lot of time and money into finding the gaps.
 But you still only get a gap analysis (probably with results in a hard to navigate, and manage spreadsheet) not any movement forward, to establishing your ISMS.
 There is a better way.

-Using ARM – Aim for pragmatism not perfection for your first implementation of the information security management system
+Aim for pragmatism not perfection with your first ISMS

 Often, but not always, there is an outside driver for achievement of ISO 27001, such as a tender requirement or customer pressures given a change in risk appetite with the supply chain (e.g. because of cybercrime or regulation such as GDPR).
 Those outside drivers usually mean tight timescales, so perfection is often the enemy of the good when it comes to achieving ISO 27001 certification success to a compressed deadline, especially if after an independent certification.